| | Santa Clara, Calif. - May

 illegal access.
 Such mechanism can be easily bypassed, and the web

 pages can be viewed by an unprivileged user.
+Suppose that the

 application has page A (which should be world readable), with a link